ncoon/sturdy-robot/README.md

 Before beginning go to https://f-droid.org (or Google Play) and install the "termux" and "termux:widget" apps.

-Termux copy and paste instructions
+Copy these commands from your web browser and paste them into termux.

 1 - apt update && apt install git python2 nano